-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+1. What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?

-2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.
+2. What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
+Indicate what hours noise would come from the site)?

-3) Proposed measures to reduce or control noise impacts, if any:
+3. Proposed measures to reduce or control noise impacts, if any.

-8. Land and Shoreline Use [help]
+- 8. Land and Shoreline Use Find help answering land and shoreline use questions - a.

-a.
 What is the current use of the site and adjacent properties?
 Will the proposal affect current land uses on nearby or adjacent properties?
 If so, describe.

-- b.
+b.
 Has the project site been used as working farmlands or working forest lands?
 If so, describe.
-How much agricultural or forest land of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use? - 1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: - c.
-Describe any structures on the site. - d.
+How much agricultural or forest land of long-term commercial significance will be converted to other uses because of the proposal, if any?
+If resource lands have not been designated, how many acres in farmland or forest land tax status will be converted to nonfarm or nonforest use?

+1. Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how?

+c.
+Describe any structures on the site.

+d.
 Will any structures be demolished?
-If so, what? - e.
-What is the current zoning classification of the site? - f.
-What is the current comprehensive plan designation of the site? - g.
-If applicable, what is the current shoreline master program designation of the site? - h.
+If so, what?

+e.
+What is the current zoning classification of the site?

+f.
+What is the current comprehensive plan designation of the site?

+g.
+If applicable, what is the current shoreline master program designation of the site?

+The SMP has two upland designations: Urban Conservancy and High Intensity.
+All areas waterward of the ordinary high water mark are designated Aquatic.
+SMP designations can be seen on the Shorelines Map in SMP Appendix A.

+h.
 Has any part of the site been classified as a critical area by the city or county?
+If so, specify.

+The City's shoreline jurisdiction may feature critical areas.
+Proposed development project sites will be reviewed for critical areas at the time of application.

-If so, specify. - i.
-Approximately how many people would reside or work in the completed project? - j.
-Approximately how many people would the completed project displace? - k.
-Proposed measures to avoid or reduce displacement impacts, if any: - L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+i.
+Approximately how many people would reside or work in the completed project?

+j.
+Approximately how many people would the completed project displace?

+k.
+Proposed measures to avoid or reduce displacement impacts, if any.

+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any.

+The SMP was developed to be compatible with existing and projected land uses and plans, as well as existing City regulations.
+Development projects proposed within the City's shoreline jurisdiction must comply with the City's SMP, and White Salmon Municipal Code, and all other applicable local, state, and federal regulations.

 m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any:
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.

-9. Housing [help]
+9. Housing Find help answering housing questions

-- a.
+a.
 Approximately how many units would be provided, if any?
-Indicate whether high, middle, or low-income housing. - b.
+Indicate whether high, middle, or low-income housing.

+b.
 Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. - c.
-Proposed measures to reduce or control housing impacts, if any:
+Indicate whether high, middle, or low-income housing.

+c.
+Proposed measures to reduce or control housing impacts, if any.

-10. Aesthetics [help]
+10. Aesthetics Find help answering aesthetics questions

-- a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? - b.
-What views in the immediate vicinity would be altered or obstructed? - b.
-Proposed measures to reduce or control aesthetic impacts, if any:
+a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed?

+b.
+What views in the immediate vicinity would be altered or obstructed?

+c.
+Proposed measures to reduce or control aesthetic impacts, if any.